HumanSignal/Adala/CONTRIBUTION.md

 ## Development Environment

 Adala uses [PDM](https://pdm.fming.dev/latest) to manage dependencies.
-To create an environment, [install PDM](https://pdm.fming.dev/latest/#recommended-installation-method) and run `pdm install` from the root of the repository.
-To activate the environment, run `source .venv/bin/activate` from the root of the repo after creating the environment.
+To create an environment, [install PDM](https://pdm.fming.dev/latest/#recommended-installation-method) and run `pdm install --dev` from the root of the repository.
+To activate the environment, run `eval $(pdm venv activate)` from the root of the repo after creating the environment.

 ## Code of Conduct:
 While diverse contributions invigorate our project, it's paramount to sustain a harmonious and cooperative environment.
 Please adhere to our code of conduct.